h2oai/h2o-3/h2o-docs/src/product/data-science/xgboost.rst

 Ranks of features and feature interactions by various metrics implemented in `XGBFI <https://github.com/Far0n/xgbfi>`__ style.

-**Metrics:**
+Metrics
+'''''''

-- Gain: Total gain of each feature or feature interaction
+- **Gain:** Total gain of each feature or feature interaction
-- FScore: Amount of possible splits taken on a feature or feature interaction
+- **FScore:** Amount of possible splits taken on a feature or feature interaction
-- wFScore: Amount of possible splits taken on a feature or feature interaction weighted by the probability of the splits to take place
+- **wFScore:** Amount of possible splits taken on a feature or feature interaction weighted by the probability of the splits to take place
-- Average wFScore: wFScore divided by FScore
+- **Average wFScore:** wFScore divided by FScore
-- Average Gain: Gain divided by FScore
+- **Average Gain:** Gain divided by FScore
-- Expected Gain: Total gain of each feature or feature interaction weighted by the probability to gather the gain
+- **Expected Gain:** Total gain of each feature or feature interaction weighted by the probability to gather the gain
-- Average Tree Index
+- **Average Tree Index**
-- Average Tree Depth
+- **Average Tree Depth**

 **Additional features:**